Clarice Falcão: Biography

 Falcão was born in Recife, Pernambuco on 23 October 1989.
 She moved to São Paulo at age 4 and at age 6, she moved to Rio de Janeiro, where she has lived ever since.
 She was nominated for the Latin Grammy Awards of 2013 in the category of Best New Artist.
 She is the daughter of the writers João Falcão and Adriana Falcão, and she has two sisters Tatiana and Isabel.
 Clarice was also a member of a comedy group called Porta dos Fundos and she is best known for appearing on their YouTube videos.

 Falcão is a folk singer, who began her career at age 13 by singing the song "Para o Diabo Os Conselhos de Vocês" for the soundtrack of the movie Lisbela e o Prisioneiro.
 In 2007, she won a contest organized by Google and YouTube with a short-movie called Laços, directed by Célio Porto and her mother and presented at the famous Sundance Cinema Festival, in which she acted and composed the song Australia – a song which became a hit in the media.
 In 2008, Clarice acted as Mariana in a soap opera called A Favorita, where she shared the stage with other famous and known actors and actresses, such as Lilia Cabral.
 That year, she was a part of a band called Melodrama with her cousin Ricco Viana.
 In 2009, she acted in a remake of the play "Confessions of a Teenager" and in 2010 she starred and was responsible for directing the sound and the script of the short-movie The Phone Next Door – Chamada em Espera".

 In 2011, Clarice was a part of a comedy TV show called Vendemos Cadeiras on Multishow.
-In 2012 and 2013, Clarice acted in movies, such as: Eu Não Faço a Menor Ideia do que Estou Fazendo com a Minha Vida (2013), O Fantástico Mundo de Gregório (2012) and others.
+In 2012 and 2013, Clarice acted in movies, such as: Eu Não Faço a Menor Ideia do que eu Tô Fazendo Com a Minha Vida (2013), O Fantástico Mundo de Gregório (2012) and others.
 Also in 2012, Clarice was invited to be a part of the comedy group, where she acted with Fábio Porchat and Gregório Duvivier.
 Falcão left the group in 2015.